China meat imports drop 36% on year in April - customs

 Imports have also been impacted by strained logistics caused by an extended COVID-19 lockdown in Shanghai.

-Imports for the first four months of the year were down 36% compared with the same period a year ago to 2.26 million tonnes, according to the data, released by the General Administration of Customs.
+Meat imports for the first four months of the year were down 36% on a year before at 2.26 million tonnes, according to the data, released by the General Administration of Customs.

+Demand for imported pork has slumped this year after Chinese hog farmers increased breeding to compensate for losses caused by African swine fever in recent years.

+The surge in supply has come as demand has suffered from closure of restaurants across the country to contain China's worst COVID-19 outbreak in two years.

 ((Hallie.Gu@thomsonreuters.com; +86 10 56692120; Reuters Messaging: hallie.gu.thomsonreuters.com@reuters.net))